Updated: August 17, 2020

-The apple grower interested in grafting new varieties will want to own Apples of Uncommon Character.
-It will help identify new grafting specimens and a wish list of apples they want to add to their own trees.
+The backyard apple grower interested in grafting new varieties will want to own Apples of Uncommon Character.
+It will help you identify new grafting specimens and a wish list of apples you’ll want to add to your own trees.

 While Jacobsen’s Apples of Uncommon Character is enjoyable, it is not everything I wish it to be.
 Take his treatment of the often maligned Red Delicious.

-I know, for example, that when you harvest Red Delicious after a first frost (in September), the fully-ripe apple can develop veins of pure sugar throughout its flesh.
-Under these conditions, it is a fruit that is truly worthy of the term dessert apple.
+I know, for example, that when you harvest Red Delicious after a first frost (in September), the fully-ripe apple can develop veins of pure apple sugar throughout its flesh.
+Under these conditions, it’s a fruit that is truly worthy of the term dessert apple.

 More photos of apples

-I also would like to see more apple photos.
-The book’s one big, beautiful photo of each apple makes for a great artsy, coffee table book, but when you’re trying to figure out which apple you have in your hand, a single photo doesn’t provide enough info.
+The book’s one big, beautiful photo of each apple makes for a great artsy, coffee table book.
+But when you’re trying to figure out which apple you have in your hand, a single photo doesn’t provide enough info.